Transportation of Dangerous Goods (Canada)

 Hazard Communication (US)

 Workers are exposed to hazardous chemical products every day.
 This poses serious problems for exposed workers and their employers.
-Hazard Communication (HazCom) training is designed to provide workers with the information they need to recognize and avoid hazardous chemicals.
-This course will introduce learners to everything from the content of the HazCom Standard to how to use Safety Data Sheets (SDSs) and chemical labels to prepare for hazards or react to exposures.
-Ideal learners are employees who work with or around hazardous chemicals.
+Hazard Communication (HazCom) training is designed to provide workers with the information that they need to recognize and avoid hazardous chemicals.
+Take this course to learn about the HazCom Standard and how Safety Data Sheets (SDSs) and chemical labels are used to prepare for hazards or react to exposures.
+Ideal learners are employees who work with or around hazardous chemicals and their supervisors.

 $29.95